Fateha-E-Noor/time-series-ride-demand-forecasting/README.md

 Predict hourly ride demand using historical ride records so the platform can pre-position drivers and adjust pricing or incentives.

 ## Dataset
-- Source: Not included in this repository (see `data/README.md` for how to obtain or prepare the dataset).
+- Source:kaggle (see `data/README.md` for how to obtain or prepare the dataset).
 - Features used: timestamp, location (zone), rolling lags, hour/day encodings, weather (if available).
 - Target variable: hourly ride count (or demand per zone/hour).